The Festival Theatre is a set of four open-air venues set in magical locations in the award winning gardens of Hever Castle in Edenbridge, Kent.

 We are delighted to be offering discounted joint tickets to our festival events and Hever Castle gardens.
 The joint ticket allows entry to the castle gardens during the castle opening hours on the day of your performance only.
 The discounted price is only for pre-booked tickets purchased as part of the package.
 Joint tickets can be purchased online or through the box office.
 Please note joint tickets do not include entry to the Castle, these tickets can be bought upon arrival from the castle ticket huts if required (COVID 19 restrictions allowing).

 GATE OPENING TIMES

-Our audience is able to enter the grounds from 6.30pm for evening performances, where you may enjoy the beautiful Castle gardens and ambience by bringing a picnic, choosing to eat in the Castle restaurant or by simply wandering through the magnificent gardens.
+Our audience is able to enter the grounds from 6.30pm for evening performances, where you may enjoy the beautiful Castle gardens and ambience by bringing a picnic, choosing to eat in the Castle restaurant and BBQ or by simply wandering through the magnificent gardens.
 For matinée performances, you can park from 45 minutes before and gates open 30 minutes before the performance starts, and the audience may remain in the gardens after the performance until the grounds are closed for the day, usually at 6pm.

 Matinée performances: Gates open half an hour before the performance starts, exit by 6pm.

 Evening performances: Gates open 6.30pm for all performances.